How do interest-free days work on credit cards?

 What is an interest-free period for a credit card?

-The interest-free period is the maximum number of days you won’t be charged interest on any purchases you’ve made with the credit card, provided you pay off your balance in full by the due date.
-Interest-free periods for credit cards can be found on Canstar’s database.
+The interest-free period is the maximum number of days you won’t be charged interest on any purchases you’ve made with the credit card, provided you pay off your closing balance (the amount you owe from your last statement period) in full by the due date.

 Compare Low Rate Credit Cards with Canstar